This blog post was originally posted on March 28th, 2016 and was updated on November 16th, 2017.

 5. Picasso Museum

 Speaking of Picasso, his namesake museum is definitely worth a visit.
-For €7, you can see three floors filled with pieces from his formative years.
-As you make your way through the museum, you'll learn about Picasso's life and how his experiences affected his art.
-Take the audio guide, which is included in your entrance ticket, to get to know the man a little bit better.
+For €12, you can see three floors filled with pieces from his formative years.
+As you make your way through the museum, you'll learn about Picasso's early life in Malaga and how his experiences affected his art.

-Insider’s Tip: Don’t forget about the basement of the Picasso museum.
+Insider’s Tip: Don’t forget about the basement of the Picasso Museum.
 There's no art here, but there are some pretty fascinating ancient ruins.

 6. Gibralfaro Castle

-Located on a steep hill near Malaga's city center, Gibralfaro Castle gives you the best views you can find.
-The castle was built by the Moors for defensive purposes—hence its prime location—and today you can enjoy the scenery from the high defense walls as you walk around them.
-If you want to imagine the castle in its former glory even more, in the middle of the fortress you'll find a small museum with weapons and armors that the soldiers used on the battlefield.
+Located on a steep hill near Malaga's city center, Gibralfaro Castle promises spectacular views.
+The Moors built the castle for defensive purposes—hence its prime location—and today you can enjoy the scenery from the high defensive walls as you walk around them.

 7. Plaza de la Constitución

-Malaga's heart lies in the central square known as Plaza de la Constitución, a beautiful square surrounded by grand buildings and palm trees.
-At the edge of the square you'll see huge newspapers printed directly into the ground.
-These are copies of the papers that were printed on the first day of the Spanish democracy, and the reason the square is called Plaza de la Constitución today.
+At the edge of this central square you'll see huge newspapers printed directly into the ground.
+These are copies of the papers that were printed on the first day of the Spanish democracy—and the reason why it's called "Constitution Square" today.

 8. Malaga Park

-If you want to relax and cool off a bit, head for the Parque de Málaga.
-This beautiful little green space runs right along the harbor for 300 meters, and is home to plants and trees from all over the world—it's basically a free botanical garden!
-There are lots of fountains, statues and also benches to sit down and relax, perfect for winding down on a hot summer day.
+If you want to relax and cool off a bit, head for the Parque de Malaga.
+This beautiful little green space runs right along the harbor for 300 meters.
+It's home to plants and trees from all over the world—basically a free botanical garden!

 9. Muelle Uno

-10. Malagueta Beach
+10. La Malagueta Beach

 No trip to the Costa del Sol would be complete without visiting the beach, but you don't have to go far to find it.
-And with 330 days of sun every year, Malaga is the perfect destination for sunbathing, swimming or simply taking a walk.
-Head down to Malagueta Beach, where you will find some chiringuitos (beach bars & restaurants) to stop by and have a drink or a bite to eat while taking in the breezy sea air.
+And with 330 days of sun every year, Malaga is the perfect destination for sunbathing, swimming, or simply taking a walk.

 See Also: The ultimate guide to the best beaches in Malaga (and beyond!)